Hard Disk (HDD) Speed Improvement: How To Speed Up Your Slow Hard Disk

 HDD Defragmentation

 Defragmentation can be performed by either third-party programs or Windows standard tools.
-To do it, go to Windows Control Panel following the path:
+To do it, go to Windows Control Panel following the path and optimize your drives:

 In the window that opens you should select the necessary drive and optimize (defragment) it.